ahoffer/java-8-optional/README.md

 	FLAT MAP returns Optional.empty
 ```

-## Flat map has extra smarts not to wrap an optional
+## Flat map has extra smarts not to wrap ANY optional
 ```
 GIVEN an optional with a value AND a function that returns an OPTIONAL, THEN
 	MAP returns Optional[Optional[ALAKAZAM]]